 4.02 University equipment, software, and networks must be secured and used only for authorized purposes.

-I. Any information and communication technology that is used to store, process, or transmit University Information must be secured in a manner that is reasonable for the level of sensitivity, value, and risk related to the Information and in accordance with legislation or University policies, procedures, or guidelines.
+I. Any information and communication technology that is used to store, process, or transmit University Information must be secured in a manner that is reasonable for the level of sensitivity, value, and risk related to the Information and in accordance with legislation or university policies, procedures, or guidelines.

 II.
-The Information Security Team ensures that control standards will be enabled on every University computing system;
+The Information Security Team ensures that control standards will be enabled on every university computing system;

 III.
 The Information Security Team is responsible to:

-I. Faculty and administrative units are responsible for adopting and implementing the security standards, procedures and guidelines developed by the Information Security Team for protection of University Information and resources;
+I. Faculty and administrative units are responsible for adopting and implementing the security standards, procedures and guidelines developed by the Information Security Team for protection of university Information and resources;

 III.
-Units and users must consult with ICT before purchasing, downloading, or using a software solution or hardware to ensure it meets ICT requirements;
+Units and Information users must consult with ICT before purchasing, downloading, or using a software solution or hardware to ensure it meets ICT requirements;